ElektraInitiative/libelektra/src/plugins/path/README.md

 relative files, it is not enough to look at the first character if it is a `/`, because remote file systems and some special names are valid, too.

-If `check/permission = [permission], [user]` is also present it will check for the correct permissions of the file/directory. `check/permission = rw` and `check/permission/user = tomcat` for example will check if the user `tomcat` has read and write access to the path which was set in `check/path`.
+If `check/permission/types = [permission]` is also present it will check for the correct permissions of the file/directory.
+Optionally, you can also add `check/permission/user = [user]"` which then checks the permissions for the given user.
+If `check/permission/user` is not used, the current user will be taken.

+ `check/permission/types = rw` and `check/permission/user = tomcat` for example will check if the user `tomcat` has read and write access to the path which was set in `check/path`.
+Please note that the file has to exist already and it is not checked if the user has the right to create a file with a specified name in the directory.

  Permissions available:
  - `r`: **R**ead